souche/vscode-mindmap/README.md

 ## Usage

-  open any file with extension of km or xmind after install the plugin
+  open any file with extension of km or xmind after install the plugin

 ## Keyboard Shortcuts